anaswara21/pyhang/README.md

-Hangman is a game.Guessing the letters and reveal the word. it helps to extend the vocabulary.
+Hangman is a game.Guessing the letters and reveal the word.
+It helps to extend the vocabulary.